 It is the only hot springs in the world to utilize the AquaGen water system to infuse all the pools with micor-meter oxygen bubbles.

 The large naturally heated mineral pool is perfect for doing laps or to simply sunbathe poolside.

-As of 2022 the Durango Hot Springs Resort has undergone a gorgeous redesign and now offers an even better guest experience.
+In 2022 the Durango Hot Springs Resort underwent a gorgeous redesign and now offers an even better guest experience.

 Guests can enjoy 16 natural mineral hot springs soaking pools, 8 private Japanese-inspired cedar soaking tubs, a reflexology walking path, and a mineral water rain tower.

 Other amenities include relaxing body massages, time in the sauna, and a cold plunge pool.